 Programming will emphasize learning areas of Science, Technology, Engineering, Art, and Math through hands-on activities.
 These activities are designed to encourage children’s creative thinking process, their problem-solving skills and inspire an innovative spirit.
 This area is designed for school-aged children.

-Enrichment activities will be offered Tuesdays, Thursdays, and Saturdays from 1:00-4:00 PM.
+Enrichment activities will be offered Tuesday-Saturday at 12 PM and Tuesday and Thursday at 2:30 PM.

 Fun & Games